This summary of age discrimination law in Belgium has been prepared by Claeys & Engels, the Ius Laboris member for Belgium: www.claeysengels.be.

 The following is a non-exhaustive list of employment issues that the Anti-Discrimination Act applies to:

-- the provisions and practices with regard to the termination of the employment contract.
+the provisions and practices with regard to the termination of an employment contract.

 What enforcement/remedies exist?